My Supplement Recommendations

 Yes – you’ve read it right.
-Gelatine.
-No gummy bears, but gelatine you can drink.
+Gelatin.
+No gummy bears, but gelatin you can drink.

 Your joints will thank you.
 Gelatine contains much collagen which is build of the amino acids proline and glycine.
 You can find these especially as part of the connective tissue.